ModOpsHQ/WaW-Stock-Map-Script-Placer/README.md

 Input mod name

 Decide whether you want (all of these options are optional):
-- whether you want a waw exe shortcut sent to your desktop with predefined args so you can load right into map via running said shortcut.
+- A waw exe shortcut sent to your desktop with predefined args so you can load right into map via running said shortcut.
 - the mod built/compiled, it does the same thing as the stock launcher.
 - insert an in-game print message to confirm build. this will just add a few lines of code to mapname.gsc so when you run the map it will print a message which will indicate that the build was successful. if you check build mod, as well as this option, but dont see the in-game print message, then the build failed.
 - automatically have the map run after mod has been created.